ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Features

 This plugin treats all lowercase tags as html elements and mixed cased tags as Custom Functions.
-This enables breaking up your view into functional components.
+This enables breaking up your view into components.
 This library supports Web Component Custom Elements spec.
 Support for common camelcase event handlers like React, dom safe attributes like class and for, a simple ref property, and parsing of objects for style, and classList properties.

 In general JSX Attribute Expressions are treated as properties by default, with exception of hyphenated(-) ones that will always be set as attributes on the DOM element.
 Plain string attributes(Non expression, no {}) will be treated as attributes.